laravel-shift/larasearch/readme.md

     Gtk\Larasearch\LarasearchServiceProvider::class,

 After registering the Larasearch service provider, you should publish the Larasearch configuration using the `vendor:publish` Artisan command.
-This command will publish the `scout.php` configuration file to your `config` directory:
+This command will publish the `larasearch.php` configuration file to your `config` directory:

     php artisan vendor:publish